onlyfanfuriks/simple-reg-cleaner/README.md

 * `name`: The name of the job.
 * `description`: An optional description of the job.
-* `repositories`: String array of repository names to clean up images from.
+* `repositories`: String array of repository name regexps and names to clean up images from.
 * `tag_regexps`: String array of regular expressions to match tags in the repositories.
 Only tags matching these regex patterns will be considered for cleanup.
 Be careful when you use this option.
 Check your regexp at https://regex101.com/
 * `save_last`: The number of the last tags to be saved (excluded from cleanup) in each repository.
 * `clean_every_n_hours`: The interval in hours between successive cleanup runs for this job.